xairy/mipt-schedule-parser/README.md

 The script works in a manner similar to addr2line.
 For each line read from the input it will print 3 lines:

-    $-separated list of all the subjects extracted
-    $-separated list of all the professors' names extracted
-    $-separated list of all the buldings and room numbers extracted
+    tab-separated list of all the subjects extracted tab-separated list of all the professors' names extracted tab-separated list of all the buldings and room numbers extracted

 If you are running this script manually you may want to press Ctrl + D to flush the input you entered so far.